Jethro-Tsoi/Robo-Advisory-System-for-Personalized-Investment/web/README.md

 # Financial Sentiment Analysis Dashboard

-A modern web application for comparing and visualizing the performance of Gamma 3 and FinBERT models on financial sentiment analysis.
+A modern web application for comparing and visualizing the performance of Gamma 3, Gemma 3, and FinBERT models on financial sentiment analysis.

 ## Technology Stack